selsamman/proxily/README.md

 * Classes - deserialize will instantiate the class with an empty constructor and then copy over the properties.
 Therefore the class must be able to be created with an empty constructor

 If you want to manually control the creation of objects or have classes that require specific parameters in the constructor you can also pass a hash of class names and an associated function that will be passed the serialized data from the object and is expected to return the instantiated object.
 This hash is the third (optional) parameter.

+serialize cannot process objects containing functions unless they use classes as there is no way to know how to reconstitute them.
-# Storage Integration
+## Storage Integration
 Proxily will integrate with any storage object that supports getItem and setItem.
 Specifically this includes localStorage and sessionStorage.
-To integrate with storage use persist to read from storage, merge with an initial state, setup a proxy and observe any changes to the proxy and write back to storage
+To integrate with storage use **persist** to read from storage, merge with an initial state, set up a proxy and observe any changes to the proxy and write back to storage
 ```
 const stateProxy = persist(state, {classes: [Class1, Class2]});
 ```